WESTERN CIVILIZATION 104B

 1. A reading list applicable to each section of the course outline can be found under Course Assignments below.
 Upon completion of each reading assignment you must submit a two-page typed paper explaining what you learned about history, your society or yourself.
 This reaction paper is from the readings within this packet and in the textbook—not the lecture videos.
 Please note that I am asking for a reaction paper, not a summary of the readings--I have read the material.
 Each paper is worth 10 points.

-3. After you have complete all the required assignments for Sections I through III, please contact me via e-mail to send you an exam or for you to make an appointment for Exam I at the college during my office hours.
-After you have completed all the required assignments for Sections IV through VII and Exam I, please contact me via e-mail to send you an exam or for you to make an appointment for Exam II at the college during my office hours.
-After completing all the required assignments for Sections VIII through X and Exam II, please contact me via e-mail to send you an exam or for you to make an appointment for Exam III at the college during my office hours.
-All exams, whether you take them at Ohlone or via e-mail, will consist of essay questions and you will have to answer one of the three questions provided.
-Only e-mail exams are availble during the summer.
+3. After you have complete all the required assignments for Sections I through III, please contact me via e-mail to send you an exam.
+After you have completed all the required assignments for Sections IV through VII and Exam I, please contact me via e-mail to send you an exam.
+After completing all the required assignments for Sections VIII through X and Exam II, please contact me via e-mail to send you an exam.
+All exams will consist of essay questions and you will have to answer one of the three questions provided.

 5. Again let me state that your exams MUST be mini-term papers.
 A term-paper is generally 25 to 30 pages.
 So I will let you decide what a mini-term paper is, but you can be sure it is not 2 or 3 pages.